SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Toggle features using a combination of hand gestures.
+Toggle features using a combination of hand gestures and trigger/reset gestures.
+See **Gesture Mapping** for a usage explanation.

+Recommended for users who prefer the gestures to persist without being held.

 </details>